-Dana Campos provides transactional and regulatory counseling to clients in the Internet, telecommunications, and media industry.
-She advises clients on emerging policy and legal issues in the areas of multichannel video, wireless, Internet, spectrum, Internet of Things, and FCC licensing.
-Ms. Campos' experience includes assisting AT&T in its pending $85.4 billion stock-and-cash acquisition of Time Warner Inc.
+Dana Campos represents clients in a broad range of transactional and regulatory matters.
+She advises tax-exempt entities in strategic planning and decisionmaking, and also provides legal advice to clients on charitable, advocacy-related, and political giving.
+Ms. Campos has experience counseling corporations in the Internet, telecommunications, and media industry, and has advised clients on emerging policy and legal issues in the areas of multichannel video, wireless, Internet, spectrum, Internet of Things, and FCC licensing.

 While in law school, Ms. Campos spent a year interning with JPMorgan Chase & Co.'s corporate legal team, assisting the company with regulatory filings and transactional issues related to private equity investments.
-Upon graduation, Ms. Campos was selected as a Microsoft Legal Fellow and asked to join the company's US Government Affairs policy team to provide strategic counseling on legislative matters related to privacy, cloud-computing, digital crimes, telecommunications, and emerging technologies.
+Upon graduation, Ms. Campos was selected as a Microsoft Legal Fellow and joined the company's US Government Affairs policy team, providing strategic counseling on legislative matters related to privacy, cloud-computing, digital crimes, telecommunications, and emerging technologies.

 Prior to joining the firm, Ms. Campos worked as a Legal and Political consultant for Solidarity Strategies, where she created engagement strategies for political clients and community organizations.

 - JD, Columbia Law School, 2014